 \section{Conclusion}

 We introduce RAP, a structured pruning method that removes RoPE-aligned column pairs under sensitivity-guided budgets.
-Across the methods we evaluated, RAP uniquely reduces parameters, KV-Cache, and FLOPs without incurring reconstruction overhead, and it combines cleanly with Direct KV-Cache Compression.
-RAP is a drop-in upgrade for RoPE-based LLMs, requiring no inference-stack changes while preserving accuracy.
+The pair-preserving selection commutes with RoPE, so it fuses into $\W_q$ offline and decode needs no reconstruction.
+RAP is a drop-in method that shrinks the \KV{} cache, parameters, and FLOPs together on RoPE-based LLMs and stays near the strongest low-rank baseline at $\rho{=}0.7$.